Skip to content

 atomicRearrange(zcf, transfers)

 Asks Zoe to rearrange the Allocations among the seats mentioned in transfers. transfers are a set of changes to Allocations that must satisfy several constraints.
 If these constraints are all met, then the reallocation happens atomically.
-Otherwise an error is thrown and none of the propossed changes has any effect.
+Otherwise an error is thrown and none of the proposed changes has any effect.
 The constraints are as follows.

 • All the mentioned seats are still live.